Shuprotikroy/Zomato-Analysis-SQL/README.md

 # Zomato-Analysis-SQL
-### The About section of this project consists of a linkedin post link wherein this project has been explained in further detail
+## The About section on the right side of this project consists of a linkedin post link wherein this project has been explained in further detail

-### Refer to /massinsert.sql for bulk insertion query
 ![10](https://github.com/Shuprotikroy/Zomato-Analysis-SQL/assets/70252750/8b714b25-9ed1-4f73-bc68-d6763fddc0ba)
 ![11](https://github.com/Shuprotikroy/Zomato-Analysis-SQL/assets/70252750/e5864860-4cc6-4ddf-9a93-5f13617cb090)
+### Refer to /massinsert.sql for bulk insertion query
 ### Refer to /storedprocedures for viewing the 3 stored procedures individually
 ### Refer to /output describing the workings of individual stored procedures and other SQL Queries